anudeepmuppalla1729/AAMigos/README.md

-# AAMigo’s - Smart Device Repair & Pickup Platform
+# AAMigo’s - Smart Device Repair & Pickup Platform (Development Stage)

 AAMigo’s is a full-stack MERN-based service platform that connects users with repair service centers through pickup agents.
 It streamlines the device repair process by offering doorstep pickup, repair tracking, and secure delivery.